 Why is a Christian Logo needed if Kosher exist?

 Kosher covers the dietary side, but not the financial implication of Halal for Christian and Jew.
 This is clear when considering that Kosher is found alongside Halal on non-meat products.
 Products in South Africa that are only Kosher are few in number.

-A free usage period of 7 months are given.
+A free usage period of 7 months is given.
 We are a registered non-profit organization that is transparent, but still need to fulfil like any other business our responsibilities.
 For this reason we communicate with companies and allow them to dictate/allocate up to 70% of the cost of using our logo to any of our approved registered non-profit organizations.